ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 transitions to ProbeBW_DOWN to try to drain the bottleneck queue when either of the following conditions are met:

-1. Bandwidth saturation: BBRIsTimeToGoDown() (see below) uses the "full pipe" estimator (see {{exiting-acceleration-based-on-bandwidth-plateau}}) to estimate whether the flow has saturated the available per-flow bandwidth ("filled the pipe"), by looking for a plateau in the measured RS.delivery_rate.
-If, during this process, C.inflight is constrained by BBR.inflight_longterm (the flow becomes cwnd-limited while cwnd is limited by BBR.inflight_longterm), then the flow cannot fully explore the available bandwidth, and so it resets the "full pipe" estimator by calling BBRResetFullBW().
+1. Bandwidth saturation: IsTimeToGoDown() (see below) uses the "full pipe" estimator (see {{exiting-acceleration-based-on-bandwidth-plateau}}) to estimate whether the flow has saturated the available per-flow bandwidth ("filled the pipe"), by looking for a plateau in the measured RS.delivery_rate.
+If, during this process, C.inflight is constrained by BBR.inflight_longterm (the flow becomes cwnd-limited while cwnd is limited by BBR.inflight_longterm), then the flow cannot fully explore the available bandwidth, and so it resets the "full pipe" estimator by calling ResetFullBW().

 2. Loss: The current loss rate, over the time scale of the last round trip, exceeds BBR.LossThresh (2%).